Doral Personal Injury Lawyers

 • Post-Traumatic Stress Disorder (PTSD): Many people experience PTSD after an accident, which requires therapy or other forms of short- and long-term recovery.

-What is PIP and how does it work?
+What is PIP, and how does it work?

-Personal Injury Protection (PIP) is a type of auto insurance policy or personal insurance protection that only ten states require drivers to have.
+Personal Injury Protection (PIP) is a type of auto insurance policy or personal insurance protection only ten states require drivers to have.
 Florida is one of those states, also known as a no-fault state.
-PIP coverage requires that individuals are responsible for having insurance to cover their own damages, regardless of who was at fault for the accident.
+PIP coverage requires that individuals are responsible for having insurance to cover their damages, regardless of who was at fault for the accident.

 Florida’s PIP policy covers 80% of medical costs, lost wages, and death benefits up to $10,000.
 If the injury does not require emergency medical care, you may only be entitled to $2,500 worth of benefits.
 Contrarily, if you sustain injuries necessitating medical treatment with costs totaling more than $10,000, you must seek additional compensation from the at-fault party or their insurance company.
 Navigating these rules and speaking with insurance companies can seem overwhelming.
 A personal injury attorney can handle all communications with the opposing party and the insurance companies.

-It’s important to note, recently in 2021, the Florida Senate passed Bill 54, which would repeal Florida’s no-fault PIP system.
+It’s important to note recently, in 2021, the Florida Senate passed Bill 54, which would repeal Florida’s no-fault PIP system.
 Instead, Florida’s policy will require bodily injury coverage beginning at $25,000 for all Florida drivers.
 The Bill will also change how insurance companies handle motor vehicle claims and address third-party bad-faith failures to settle an action against an insurance carrier.
 Critics of the Bill state that the new legislation will make it more difficult to sue insurance companies for bad-faith actions.
 If passed, the Bill will become effective on January 1, 2022.

 Who will pay for my additional damages?

 You must prove that the other party was at fault by gathering all relevant evidence to support your claim.
-This process can be tedious, but a personal injury law firm knows who to speak to and how to gather this evidence
+This process can be tedious, but a personal injury law firm knows who to speak to and how to gather this evidence.

 In Doral and all of Florida, the law finds the negligent party responsible for any injuries due to an accident.
 Florida law defines negligence as failing to act with a reasonable degree of care expected of someone to prevent and minimize the risk of harm to another individual.

 Florida is a comparative negligence state, meaning that each party is responsible for paying the percentage of fault they contributed.
 For example, suppose two drivers are in an accident because one driver ran a red light, but the other driver minimally exceeded the speed limit.
-In that case, an insurance claim adjuster might claim that the slightly speeding driver is 20% at fault for the accident while the driver who ran the red light is 80% at fault.
+In that case, an insurance adjuster might claim that the slightly speeding driver is 20% at fault for the accident while the driver who ran the red light is 80% at fault.
 The 20% at-fault driver will only recover 80% of their damages, accounting for their share of negligence.

 You must prove that the other party was at fault by gathering all relevant evidence to support your claim.
-This process can be tedious, but a personal injury law firm knows who to speak to and how to gather this evidence
+This process can be tedious, but a personal injury law firm knows who to speak to and how to gather this evidence.

 How can I prove another party’s negligence?